daranzolin/OLDdaranzolin.github.io/_posts/2017-08-31-language-wars.markdown

 Here's the problem: the anti-war chorus downvotes and shames the creators of any "R vs. Python" content.
 And guess what?
 That stuff is really helpful for beginners!
 It was certainly helpful to me.
 Like most new programmers, I arrived with a full-time job and zero computer science background.
 When I first typed `print("Hello World!")` I half-expected it print to my actual printer.
 Without simplistic infographics and blogs like "Here's how/why R is better" or "Here's why
-Python is better for this", I would never have found a place to jump in and *start learning.* I didn't have the time or knowledge for subtlety--*I needed war.* The war makes the content accessible; the war shamers do not.
+Python is better for this", I would never have found a place to jump in and *start learning.* I had neither the time nor knowledge for subtlety--*I needed war.* The war makes the content accessible; the war shamers do not.

 In sum: yes, war content is helpful, but yea, it might not be the healthiest.
 It certainly isn't the most "accurate."
 But